pocomane/brewed-in-the-apocalypse/bita.md

 information from a person and you have to roll:

 - On Success ask the controlling player 3 question from the list
-- On trade-off ask the controlling player 1 question from the list
+- On Twist ask the controlling player 1 question from the list
 - On Failure ask the controlling player 1 question from the list

 Questions about the person (the player have to fill the _ before to ask):